Conformal Geometry and Regularization of Disclinations by a Cosmological Constant in $(2+1)$ Dimensions: Introduction

 While previous works have treated disclinations either without vacuum contributions or through cut-off dependent schemes, here we show that a cosmological constant provides a natural and analytic mechanism for regularization.

 In this work, we analyze the geometry induced by a planar disclination in the presence of a cosmological constant.
 Within a conformal metric framework, we derive and exactly solve the modified field equation for the conformal factor associated with a point-like disclination source.

-The resulting geometry exhibits a scale-dependent decay of curvature, with the cosmological constant simultaneously controlling the regularization near the core and the large-distance behavior.
+The resulting geometry interpolates between a classical conical core and a constant-curvature background, with the cosmological constant controlling both the regularization of the defect and the large-distance structure of the geometry.

 To the best of our knowledge, this is the first study to address disclination geometry with a nonzero cosmological constant in a fully regularized conformal setting.
 The model establishes a unified framework for interpreting curvature and topological charge in the presence of vacuum energy--like contributions, opening new perspectives for analog gravity, emergent curved phases, and geometric approaches to defect theory in condensed-matter systems.